 The course projects may require students to perform audit work off campus at one of the various audit locations in addition to areas around the UTD campus.
-It is imperative that students maintain the confidentiality as they work on these projects.
+It is imperative that students maintain appropriate standards of confidentiality and professionalism as they work on these projects.
 In addition there will be many opportunities to visit various companies and perform site visits.
 These activities are tied to the UTD IIA Student Chapter.